 - The Director of the Arboretum and the President of UW Hospitals and Clinics for facilities within their respective jurisdictions.

 Consequences for Non-Compliance

-The Vice Chancellor for Finance and Administration will have responsibility for periodic review of the UW-Madison Alcohol Beverage Regulations including to:
+The Vice Chancellor for Student Affairs will have responsibility for periodic review of the UW–Madison Alcohol Beverage Regulations including to:

 - Review the Alcohol Beverage Services permit process to ensure compliance with campus policy.

 - When requested by campus units and leadership, review specific alcohol policy violations and develop recommendations for further action.

 - Provide oversight of campus-wide strategies to ensure appropriate communication of campus alcohol policy.

 - Appoint committees to make recommendations regarding changes to campus alcohol policies.